newrelic/newrelic-browser-agent/.github/ISSUE_TEMPLATE/bug_report.md

 [NOTE]: # ( Please provide specifics of the local error logs, Browser Dev Tools console, etc. Include as many of the following as possible:)

-* screenshots showing errors
+* Screenshots showing errors
-* page source from the page in question
+* Page source from the page in question
 * HAR file showing New Relic network payloads

 ## Your Environment